-The school has five well equipped ICT rooms as well as iPads for class use and laptops and computers in the study room.
+The school has five well equipped ICT rooms as well as iPads for class use, class sets of chrome books within certain departments and laptops and computers in the study room.

 6th formers have exclusive access to computers in the study room and these can be booked during study periods.
 Pupils studying ICT, Technology, Construction, Engineering and Music may have additional periods booked into the ICT facilities.